Newgrange: Mythology

 In Irish mythology, Newgrange is often called Síd in Broga (modern Sídhe an Brugha or Sí an Bhrú).
 Like other passage tombs, it is described as a portal to the Otherworld and a dwelling of the divine Tuatha Dé Danann.

 In one tale the Dagda, the chief god, desires Boann, the goddess of the River Boyne.
 She lives at Brú na Bóinne with her husband Elcmar.
 The Dagda impregnates her after sending Elcmar away on a one-day errand.
 To hide the pregnancy from Elcmar, the Dagda casts a spell on him, making "the sun stand still" so he will not notice the passing of time.
-Meanwhile, Boann gives birth to Aengus, who is also known as Maccán Óg ('the young son').
+Meanwhile, Boann gives birth to Aengus, who is also known as Maccán Óg ("the young son").
 Eventually, Aengus learns that the Dagda is his true father and asks him for a portion of land.
 In some versions of the tale, the Dagda helps Aengus take ownership of the Brú from Elcmar.
 Aengus asks to have the Brú for "a day and night", but then claims it forever, because all time is made up of "day and night".
 Other versions have Aengus taking over the Brú from the Dagda himself by using the same trick.
 The Brú is then named Brug maic ind Óig after him.
 In The Pursuit of Diarmuid and Gráinne, Aengus takes Diarmuid's body to the Brú.

 It has been suggested that this tale represents the winter solstice illumination of Newgrange, during which the sunbeam (the Dagda) enters the inner chamber (the womb of Boann) when the sun's path stands still.
 The word solstice (Irish grianstad) means sun-standstill.
-The conception of Aengus may represent the 'rebirth' of the sun at the winter solstice, him taking over the Brú from an older god representing the growing sun taking over from the waning sun.
+The conception of Aengus may represent the "rebirth" of the sun at the winter solstice, him taking over the Brú from an older god representing the growing sun taking over from the waning sun.
 This could mean that knowledge of the event survived for thousands of years before being recorded as a myth in the Middle Ages.
 John Carey, an expert on Irish mythology, says that the tales of Brú na Bóinne are the only Irish legends where a sacred site is linked with the control of time.

 There is a similar tale about Dowth (Dubhadh), one of the other Boyne Valley tombs.
 It tells how king Bresal compels the men of Ireland to build a tower to heaven within a day.
 His sister casts a spell, making the sun stand still so that one day lasts indefinitely.
 However, Bresal commits incest with his sister, which breaks the spell.
-The sun sets and the builders leave, hence the name Dubhadh ('darkening').
+The sun sets and the builders leave, hence the name Dubhadh ("darkening").
 This tale has also been linked with recent DNA analysis, which found that a man buried at Newgrange had parents who were most likely siblings (see #Construction and burials).
-Other myths reveal the acceptance, prevalence and prestige of close consanguineous unions among the divine royalty of the Tuatha Dé Danann, the mythologically nominated builders and users of Newgrange.